-The number of recipients of employment income, as well as the total amount of employment income, is for the baseline year 2015 both higher in the EU-SILC than in the external figures (24% and 34%, respectively).
+The number of recipients of employment income, as well as the total amount of employment income, is for the baseline year 2016 both higher in the EU-SILC than in the external figures (23% and 35%, respectively).
 However, the components of the income concept (wage) in this case are not entirely similar in the comparison.
-While income from employment in EUROMOD contains all holiday payments, bonuses and even meal vouchers, the income concept of the social insurance institution (external source) contains neither a substantial part of the holiday payments, nor performance-related bonuses, nor meal vouchers31.
+While income from employment in EUROMOD contains all holiday payments, bonuses and even meal vouchers, the income concept of the social insurance institution (external source) contains neither a substantial part of the holiday payments, nor performance-related bonuses, nor meal vouchers.

-The number of recipients of self-employment income in EU-SILC is much lower in the baseline year 2015 than in the external figure (-47%).
-This is probably due to the fact that self-employment is insufficiently covered in EU-SILC and can be caused by an underreporting of self-employment incomes in households for whom it concerns only small amounts [The annual amount, on the other hand, is much more in line with these external figures (a ratio of 0.73 for 2015).
+The number of recipients of self-employment income in EU-SILC is much lower in the baseline year 2016 than in the external figure (-43%).
+This is probably due to the fact that self-employment is insufficiently covered in EU-SILC and can be caused by an underreporting of self-employment incomes in households for whom it concerns only small amounts.
+The annual amount, on the other hand, is more in line with these external figures (a ratio of 0.88 for 2016).

-The EU-SILC values about the annual amount of rent income and private pensions are much lower than the external figures from the National Bank of Belgium (-64% for 2015 and 2016) and from PensioPlus (-91% for 2015 and 2016), respectively.
+The EU-SILC values about the annual amount of rent income and private pensions are much lower than the external figures from the National Bank of Belgium (-59% for 2016) and from PensioPlus (-95% for 2016 and 2017), respectively.
 This strong divergence of rent income can be due to the fact that the number of recipients of rent income in EU-SILC is relatively low.
-Also private pension seems to be not very well captured in EU-SILC.

-The values about imputed housing from the National Bank of Belgium are 24% lower than those of EU-SILC (for both 2015 and 2016).
-This can be explained by the fact that the methodology of the National Bank of Belgium an EU-SILC to calculate imputed housing is different.
+The values regarding imputed housing from the National Bank of Belgium are 27% higher than those of EU-SILC (for both 2016 and 2017).
+This can be explained by the fact that the methodology of the National Bank of Belgium and EU-SILC to calculate imputed housing is different.